olcf/olcf-user-docs/services_and_applications/slate/getting_started.rst

 .. code-block:: bash

    $ oc login <URL>

+After entering the login command above, oc will ask you to obtain an API token and will provide a URL like the following: ``https://oauth-openshift.apps.<CLUSTER>.ccs.ornl.gov/oauth/token/request``.

+You will need to go to the given URL in your browser, log in with NCCS, click the ``Display Token`` link, copy the command under ``Log in with this token`` and enter it into your terminal.

 (**NOTE**: Marble authentication uses NCCS Usernames and RSA passcodes.
 Onyx uses XCAMS usernames and passwords).